Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I have a 2 year old son and a VERY limited budget, but I hated that a lack of money could be a barrier to us going out and having fun!
 Weekends would roll around, and I would be out of ideas as to what we could do that was free or cost very little.
 What I finally did was gather information about places to go and things to do that are free or low-cost in our area.
 I then typed up a master list of all the information about the places or activities that I would need.

-This time of year, many places where you live probably offer special holiday activities that are perfect for making family memories!
-We are lucky enough to live near the Point Defiance Zoo and Aquarium.
-Every year, just after Thanksgiving, they start their Zoolights exhibit.
-The zoo is open after hours and much of it is decorated in beautiful lights.
-And at certain times, you can see Santa dive with the sharks. :) We go to this event every year.
-If you look, I am sure you can find a neat place to start a new holiday tradition.
+Every year, just after Thanksgiving, the zoo is open after hours for their Zoolights exhibit.
+Much of the zoo is decorated in beautiful lights.
+And at certain times, you can see Santa dive with the sharks.
+We go to this event every year.

 Be a Tourist in Your Own Town.
 I live in Kenosha, WI, a great area, almost right in between Milwaukee, WI (30 minutes away) and Chicago, IL (about an hour away).